lubingeremy/huddle-landing-page/README.md

-# Frontend Mentor - Huddle landing page with single introductory section
+# My solution to the Frontend Mentor's challenge: Huddle landing page with single introductory section

+## Objective:
 ![Design preview for the Huddle landing page with single introductory section](./design/desktop-preview.jpg)

 ## Welcome! 👋